pentandra/lifepreserver/items/blog/putting-the-pieces-together/index.md

 is co-created from practice, rather than being a set of principles that we try to _fit_ into an existing situation.

+If it looks the same and feels the same, then what have we changed?
+We have to stand for something.

+In making this argument, I'm making a few assumptions.
+The first is that more knowledge and understanding is a good thing.
+The second is that sharing is better than not sharing.
+Sharing is good because it creates new knowledge (which is good according to my first assumption).

 I think that we need a broader strategy, and a more holistic and inclusive approach to building a commons.
 We've focused institutionally so far, and rightly so.
 This is where it needs to start.
 But I think going forward we need